Click here to edit using the old editor

 Course Overview

-Our modern facilities including a simulated ambulance, a mock hospital ward and a mock patient residence.
-All equipment is based at the Lancaster campus and is geared up for a truly unique experience for paramedic practice and the ‘real-life’ scenes that aid your development as a professional.
+All equipment is based at our Lancaster campus, which is geared up for a truly unique experience for paramedic practice and the ‘real-life’ scenes that aid your development as a professional.

 On this course you will...